Ameer-clk/grafana/README.md

 GRAFANA

+This code will automatically install Grafana and Prometheus on your machine using Ansible.

+Run mainplaybook.yml for installing Grafana and Prometheus.

 Grafana allows you to query, visualize, alert on and understand your metrics no matter where they are stored.
 Create, explore, and share dashboards with your team and foster a data-driven culture:

 Visualizations: Fast and flexible client side graphs with a multitude of options.
 Panel plugins offer many different ways to visualize metrics and logs.